percona/pmm-doc/docs/setting-up/client/index.md

     * login is `pmm`
     * password is equal to Agent ID, which can be seen e.g. on the Inventory Dashboard.

-!!! warning

-    You should not install agents on database servers that have the same host name, because host names are used by PMM Server to identify collected data.

 ## Supported platforms

 PMM Client should run on any modern RedHat or Debian-based 64-bit Linux distribution, but is only tested on: